satishgaurav/shell-vim-bash-hacks/README.md

 set number      " display line number
 ```

+### My .bash_profile file
-### I have also enabled the vim mode in bash shell
+I have also enabled the vim mode in bash shell.
-Now the the key binding does work by defaulte by just settng the vi mode \
+Now the the key binding does work by default by just setting up vi mode \
 by the way you can vi mode using `set -o vi` and disable it using command `set +o vi`

 However the above solution only works for one session in order to bring the change to all the session \